PhiTux/schoco/README.md

 [Semver](https://semver.org/) is used for versioning!
 I <ins>strongly</ins> recommend to create a backup of your data-folder before updating schoco!
 Better save than sorry...
 I use alembic for automatic database-migrations, but I'm not yet fully confident using it...

 ## 1.0.2
-(2023-10-xx)
+(2023-10-09)
 ````
-Bugfix for tabs and entry_point class in IDE
+Bugfixes for tabs and entry_point class in IDE
+Bugfix for result calculation
 ````

 ## 1.0.1